mickelsonmichael/nodejs-session-demo/README.md

 npm install
 ```

-If you are curious which packages have been added to the project, check out the `packages.json` file, or you can run the `npm list --depth=0` command.
 Once they are installed, you can run the `start` or `part1` command to begin running the first version of our web server, then navigate to `localhost:3000` to view it in your browser.

+> TIP: If you want to know which packages are installed, you can either look at packages.json directly or run the `npm list` command.
+If you want to list only top level packages and not their dependencies, you can use `npm list --depth=0`

 ```bash
 npm run start
 ```

-When you're done, stop the application in your shell by pressing `Ctrl+C`.
+When you're done viewing the site, you can navigate back to your shell and press `Ctrl+C` to shut it down.

 The following sections describe sessions in detail. **A demonstration of the topics can be found in the `part1.js` file.**

 ## What is a Session

 A session is a browser-specific set of information **stored on the server**.
-When a session is generated for the browser, the server creates a unique session ID, which is sent back to the user in the headers and then stored in a broswer cookie.
+When a session is generated for the browser, the server creates a unique session ID, which is sent back to the user in the headers and then stored in a browser cookie.
 This means that if you switch browsers or clear the cookies, you will "log out" of the session.

 Once a session is generated, the browser will then send the session ID in as part of the request headers.
 The session middleware will then grab the ID from the headers and retrieve the session data from a back-end store.
 The store can be an in-memory store, but that it generally bad for production scenarios, where it is better to store it in a cache (like Redis) or database (like MongoDB).

-It's worth noting that the exact implementation of how sessions are stored and communicated to the server may change depending on the implemenation.
+It's worth noting that the exact implementation of how sessions are stored and communicated to the server may change depending on the implementation.
 But in our case, it will be using headers and cookies.

 ## Creating an Express Session

 To start off, import the session library by using `const session = require("express-session");`.
-This will give you an entrypoint into the library's many features.
+This will give you an entry point into the library's many features.
 If you are starting a new project instead of using the demo provided in the `part1.js` file, you will need to install both express and express-session via npm.

 ```
 npm install express express-session